 The Vietnam e-Visa that Myanmar holders can obtain is only valid for travel and business-related purposes.
-Tourists from Myanmar can enter Vietnam once and stay for a maximum of 30 days with this type of visa.
+Tourists from Myanmar can enter Vietnam with single or multiple entries and stay for a maximum of 90 days with this type of visa.
 The intended entry date shown on the visa application serves as the starting point for the validity period of the Vietnam e-visa.

 Myanmar passport holders must meet Vietnam's visa document requirements.

 As long as they have a valid passport, Myanma nationals can apply for an e-visa to enter Vietnam online.
 They can submit their visa application via the Internet.

 If you want to apply for an e-visa to enter Vietnam, you must have the following documents:

 - A passport issued by the Myanma government that is valid for at least six months after the intended date of entry into Vietnam.